 • Ensure that committee chair or forum manager submit the report of their activities in a timely manner (schedule is listed on the report form).

 • Monitor, encourage, and assist the committee or forum to meet both its goals and those goals assigned within the ILA Strategic Plan.

-• Be an informed voice for the unit at ILA Executive Board meetings.
-Share board documents and news with units.
+• Be an informed voice for the committee or forum at ILA Executive Board meetings.
+Share board documents and news with committee chairs and forum managers.

 Board members are responsible for their own travel, meals, and lodging.
 Meetings are held in various cities around the state and frequently in the following locations: Bloomington, Chicago, East Peoria, Joliet, and Springfield.
 For the July orientation meeting, the board members should expect to stay for up to two nights in a nearby motel unless they are within a short driving distance of the meeting location.
 Board meetings generally last from 10:00 a.m. to 3:00 p.m. but may start earlier and last longer if there is an overly full agenda.
 The annual orientation is held virtually in July.

 Directors who serve on non-profit boards are usually expected to contribute financially to the organization as a show of their support.
 As leaders of the association, ILA Executive Board members are encouraged, whenever financially able, to make a minimum annual donation of $100 to the ILA Endowment Fund.
 Donations can be made directly, contributed from fundraisers or honoraria, or solicited from other sources.

 Conflict of interest

 All board members are required to sign a ‘Non-Conflict of Interest’ statement at the beginning of each year of their term.